 The population estimates obtained for building the target totals are from similar sources used in previous years.
-Intercensal population estimates were purchased from The Nielsen Company, LLC, at the county-level for age, race/ethnicity, and gender.
+Inter-censal population estimates at the county-level for age, race/ethnicity, and sex, were purchased from Claritas, LLC.
 These population estimates are used as the population totals for a state across all margins.
-The five-year American Community Survey PUMS data set (2014-2018) was used to obtain estimates for margins 3, 4, and 5 (education, marital status, tenure).
-The non-institutionalized adults were weighted by the person-level weights to generate the population estimates.
+The five-year American Community Survey PUMS data set (2017-2021) was used to obtain estimates for margins 3, 4, and 5 (education, marital status, tenure).
+The non-institutionalized adults were weighted by the person-level weights to generate the population estimates for margins.
 The percentages were then used in the raking margins.
-The telephone type estimates for margin 8 were taken from the state wireless estimate percentages produced by NCHS and released in December, 2019 (https://www.cdc.gov/nchs/data/nhis/earlyrelease/Wireless_state_201912-508.pdf).
+The telephone type estimates for margin 8 were taken from the state wireless estimate percentages produced by NCHS and released in December, 2022 (Wireless Substitution: State-Level Estimates from the National Health Interview Survey, 2020 (cdc.gov).